Top 10 Best Slayer Albums

 Refreshingly heavy and slower, Slayer established a new yet short-lived sound on 'Diabolus in Musica'.
 Regardless, it remains one of their best albums.

-This album is insulted underrated and very heavy.
-Slayer chose to try on two genres.
-Nu-Metal and Groove Metal.
+This album is insultingly underrated and very heavy.
+Slayer chose to try two genres: Nu-Metal and Groove Metal.
 And it somewhat worked for them.

-My personal favourite.
+My personal favorite.
 Nothing like metal legends covering punk legends.